DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc H - The Lost Soul.md

 If the players challenge Morgantha's predation of Franz and the children, she scoffs, noting, "Child, their souls were forfeit from the moment that they were born into these Mists—a soul bag larger than any one I could craft, and holding a far deeper evil.
 What difference does it make who claims them, or when?"

-Morgantha declines to explain her statement further, noting only that "darker powers" than Strahd von Zarovich command the Mists that encircle the valley—and that she may be willing to share more information if the players return the contract and children.
+Morgantha declines to explain her statement further, noting only that "darker powers" than Strahd von Zarovich command the Mists that encircle the valley—and that she may be willing to share more information if the players return the children.
 (If the players then do so, Morgantha shares the three secrets noted in **Morgantha's Plea** below.)

 ![[The Bonegrinder Coven.png]]
+<span class="credit">"The Bonegrinder Coven" by Caleb Cleveland.
+Support him on <a href="https://patreon.com/calebisdrawing/">Patreon!</a></span>

 ### Battle with the Hags
 The hags fight in self-defense, or if the players make clear that they will not otherwise return the children or the coven's contract.
 The combatants fight as follows: